JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/A_Journey_to_the_Stars.md

 The book tells us that the faintest flicker of faith assures us of a second chance to make that requisite free will choice when we arrive at the next stage of our journey, the location we know as the Mansion Worlds.
 The book states:

 > “_Now, mistake not, my Father will ever respond to the faintest flicker of faith.
 He takes note of the physical and superstitious emotions of the primitive man.
-And with those honest but fearful souls whose faith is so weak that it amounts to little more than an intellectual conformity to a passive attitude of assent to religions of authority, the Father is ever alert to honor and foster even all such feeble attempts to reach out for him. ***But you who have been called out of darkness into the light are expected to believe with a whole heart; your faith shall dominate the combined attitudes of body, mind, and spirit***._” ([UB 155:6.17](/en/The_Urantia_Book/155#p6_17))
+And with those honest but fearful souls whose faith is so weak that it amounts to little more than an intellectual conformity to a passive attitude of assent to religions of authority, the Father is ever alert to honor and foster even all such feeble attempts to reach out for him. ***But you who have been called out of darkness into the light are expected to believe with a whole heart; your faith shall dominate the combined attitudes of body, mind, and spirit***._” (<a id="a48_634"></a>[UB 155:6.17](/en/The_Urantia_Book/155#p6_17))

 For those _Urantia Book_ readers who have taken this faintest flicker of faith phrase as a guarantee of survival, it may be advisable to take a close look at the last sentence of the above quote.